NFL International Series: Multi-year deals and multi-game years (2013–2015)

 On January 20, 2012, NFL commissioner Roger Goodell confirmed that from 2012 to 2014, the St. Louis Rams would play one of their eight home games each year at Wembley Stadium.
-However, on August 13, 2012, the team announced that they would not play the proposed games in London in 2013 and 2014, only the 2012 game against the New England Patriots that had already been scheduled.
+However, on August 13, 2012, the team announced that it would not play the proposed games in London in 2013 and 2014, only the 2012 game against the New England Patriots that had already been scheduled.
 Goodell had previously proposed the use of certain regular teams in the International Series in an effort to build a fan base for those teams, raising the prospect of a permanent NFL team on the British Isles.

 An NFL bid to become anchor tenants of London's Olympic Stadium failed.

 The Jacksonville Jaguars took the Rams' place and agreed to play a home game in London for four seasons from 2013 through 2016.
-With this announcement also came news that the NFL were working to schedule a second UK game from 2013 onwards (the Jaguars later extended their agreement with Wembley Stadium through 2020 in an agreement announced in October 2015).
+With this announcement also came news that the NFL was working to schedule a second UK game from 2013 onwards (the Jaguars later extended their agreement with Wembley Stadium through 2020 in an agreement announced in October 2015).
 In October 2012, it was announced that the Jaguars would host the San Francisco 49ers and the Minnesota Vikings would host the Pittsburgh Steelers, marking the first season with multiple games in London.

 The NFL played three international games for the 2014 season, including one game with an earlier 9:30 am ET (2:30 pm UK time) start, which allowed for an afternoon game, rather than an evening game, in London.
 This timeslot proved to be successful as all London games in 2015 and 2016 were also scheduled at 9:30 am ET.
 Three games were again scheduled in 2015 – including the series' first division game between the New York Jets and the Miami Dolphins.